pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 	//   it is applicable if there is no other, more specific entry StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`

+	// AvailableCapacity is the sum of all storage that may be provided by the
+	// CSI driver through the given storage class.
+There is no guarantee that
+	// a single volume really can use all of that space.
+For example, fragmentation
+	// might prevent creating such a volume.
+	// +optional
+	AvailableCapacity *resource.Quantity `json:"availableCapacity,omitempty" protobuf:"bytes,2,opt,name=availableCapacity"`

-	// Capacity is the size of the largest volume that currently can
+	// MaximumVolumeSize is the size of the largest volume that currently can
 	// be created.
 This is a best-effort guess and even volumes
-	// of that size might not get created successfully.
+	// of that size might not get created successfully, either because
+	// conditions changed between providing this information and attempting
+	// to create a volume or because the guess was not accurate enough.
 	// +optional
-	Capacity *resource.Quantity `json:"capacity,omitempty" protobuf:"bytes,2,opt,name=capacity"`
+	MaximumVolumeSize *resource.Quantity `json:"maximumVolumeSize,omitempty" protobuf:"bytes,3,opt,name=maximumVolumeSize"`
 }

 const (